Parallels in the symbolism of star constellations: Introduction

 \section{Introduction}

-Constellation line figures are geometric representations at the intersection of nature and culture.
-The stars in a constellation can be chosen and a meaning freely assigned (a bear, a scorpion) , but that same constellation is constrained to a shared background of stars in all astronomical cultures around the world.
-We ask where and to what extent \textbf{constellation semantics} assigned to line figures is \textbf{universal}.
-Semantic diversity is the effect of differences in the way cultures assign meaning to sky regions.
-Semantic universality may be naturally caused either by the star pattern itself (in which case the semantic would be predictable from the star pattern), or by a common cultural influence.
-We quantify semantic universality, and make the distinction between the two causes (natural or cultural) when possible.
+Constellation figures are geometric representations at the intersection of nature and culture.
+The stars in a constellation can be chosen and a meaning freely assigned (a bear, a scorpion), but that same constellation is constrained to a background of stars shared by all astronomical cultures around the world.
+We ask where and to what extent \textbf{constellation semantics} are \textbf{universal}.
+Semantic parallels may be caused by the star pattern itself, which naturally resembles the entity named; this is an natural (or endogenous) effect of the star pattern.
+It may also be caused by a common cultural influence, which imposes one common view upon a sky region; this is the cultural (or exogenous) effect of the human imagination.
+We quantify semantic universality, and, when evidence supports it, point to a cause (natural or cultural).

-A \textbf{natural effect} of the star pattern on constellation semantics and line geometry has anecdotal evidence, and was not measured systematically.
-The dipper symbolism for the Big Dipper asterism is present worldwide but only episodically documented across different traditions~\cite{berezkin2012seven}---so this symbolism can be ascribed to the star pattern naturally resembling this man-made tool, rather than to cultural diffusion~\cite{gibbon1964asiatic}.
-There are also some parallels between Western and indigenous American constellations to an extent unlikely to be due to colonial influence: constellations located in the sky region of the International Astronomical Union ({\bf IAU})~\cite{IAU} Sco, with scorpion geometry and semantics, were documented not only in the Western world but also in the pre-colonial Aztec and Maya cultures of Mesoamerica~\cite{kelley2005exploring}.
+A \textbf{natural effect} of the star pattern on constellation semantics was not measured systematically, but has anecdotal evidence, as follows.
+The dipper symbolism for Big Dipper appears from the West to China and rarely in N America, although it remains rare~\cite{berezkin2012seven}---it was thus ascribed to the star pattern naturally resembling this man-made tool~\cite{gibbon1964asiatic}.
+There are parallels between Western and indigenous American constellations to an extent unlikely to be due to colonial influence: constellations located in the sky region defined by the International Astronomical Union~\cite{IAU} ({\bf IAU}) as Sco, with scorpion geometry and semantics, were documented also in the pre-colonial Aztec and Maya cultures of Mesoamerica~\cite{kelley2005exploring}.
 A small-scale cognitive study showed that the line geometry for 30 of the classical Ptolemaic constellations~\cite{toomer1984ptolemy} are predictable to Western observers from the star pattern alone~\cite{dry2009perceptual}.
-Worldwide, constellations adjacent to 35\% of popular stars are universal in terms of line geometry (these are located in IAU Sco, CrB, Cas, and to a lesser extent UMa and Leo), but it is not known \emph{why} this is the case, nor whether this universality holds for semantics~\cite{bucur2022pone}.
+Also, worldwide, constellations adjacent to 35\% of popular stars have rather universal line geometry (these are located in IAU Sco, CrB, Cas, and to a lesser extent UMa and Leo)~\cite{bucur2022pone}, but it is not known \emph{why}, nor whether their symbolism is also universal.